1876 Scotland v Wales football match: Pre-match

-The players from both sides travelled together from their hotels in Glasgow to the match in a horsebus and were greeted by a large crowd along the nearby highway.
+The players from both sides travelled together from their hotels in Glasgow to the match in a horse-drawn omnibus and were greeted by a large crowd along the nearby highway.
 As Wales were an unknown team, the match drew a large crowd with the grandstand at the stadium being nearly full.
 Spectators were charged half-a-crown (equivalent to 1⁄8 pound sterling) for entry and the crowd at pitchside was described in the Wrexham Guardian as "very thick".
 In an attempt to see over the crowd, spectators climbed onto the roofs of parked taxis and horse buses and a nearby verge was filled with viewers.
 The official attendance of the match was recorded at 17,000, a new world record for a full international fixture, but some reports believe the number may have been even higher as between one and two hundred further spectators managed to gain access to the ground during the first half after a fence collapsed, allowing more people to enter.

 Wales played in a plain white shirt, with the Prince of Wales's feathers embroidered on the chest, and black shorts.
 Scotland wore blue shirts and white shorts.
 Each player wore a different colour of socks so the crowd could recognise each player, and the list of colours was included in the match programme.